-Hiking in Whistler is a true joy.
-Not only are the trails world-class, but also the amenities of Whistler Village mean you can enjoy luxury after a long day outdoors.
+Hiking around Whistler is a true joy.
+Not only are the hiking trails world-class, but the amenities of Whistler Village mean you can enjoy luxury after a long day outdoors.
 Plus, as hiking is best enjoyed in the summer months – the off-season in Whistler – we’ve been able to stay at luxury hotels for more than 75% less than during the ski year!

-There is so much great hiking in the region that it’s hard to choose the Top 10 – let alone rank them in order.
+The best hikes near Whistler can mean challenging, long days, hiking from the valley floor up to the Alpine.
+The epic views on many of these hikes near Whistler are worth it though!
+There is so much great hiking around Whistler that it’s hard to choose the Top 10 – let alone rank them in order.
 After much discussion and voting, here are the 10 Best Hikes in Whistler!

 #1.
-Panorama Ridge (30.9km, 1810m, 9-12h): The hike to Panorama Ridge will bring you up through forests to beautiful alpine meadows and then to a stunning ridge – with views you definitely won’t forget.
+Panorama Ridge (30.9km, 1810m, 9-12h): The classic hike near Whistler, the hike to Panorama Ridge will bring you up through forests to beautiful alpine meadows and then to a stunning ridge – with views you definitely won’t forget.
 This is a long day trip and is often done as an overnight backpack trip.

 #2.
 Cheakamus Lake (16.6km, 500m, 4-6h): A relatively flat approach brings you to a massive and secluded mountain-lined lake.
 Perfect for a picnic, kids, or an easy backpack.

 #3.
 Wedgemount Lake (15.6km, 1375m, 6-8h): Wow, the views from Wedgemount Lake are incredible.
 The hike up is similar to being on the “Stairmaster” at the gym, as you gain over 1350m in 8.0km.
 Trust us though, the unbelievable views of the turquoise Wedgemount Lake are too stunning to describe, and definitely make the hike up worthwhile.